Why we need a new way to protect wildlife

 The Endangered Species Act (ESA) was created in 1973 to save America’s most vulnerable wildlife.
 However, the way it works today isn’t enough to protect our wildlife going forward.

 What’s at stake?
 More than 250 species await listing decisions under the ESA.
-This number will only increase with the pressures of climate change and human development.
+This number will only increase with the pressures of climate change and industrial development.

 Why it’s not working: By the time a species is listed, it’s already reached crisis stage.
 The necessary fixes are often costly and burdensome.
 The result: Drawn-out legal battles that delay recovery.